LCA-0907/CS_T0828_HW1/README.md

 | Ferrari 458 Italia Coupe 2012 | 1   |
 |    ...                        | ... |
 ### Load old models and train for more epochs
-To load existed model and continue training, run the commands followed:
+To load existed model and continue training, run the commands followed.
+After training, it will generate models named as *Epoch+N.pkl* for N in 0~(epoch num-1)in the models directory.
 ```
 $ python3 code.py loadmodel path_to_existed_model
 ```
 ***warning:***
-It will overwrite the lossacc.csv file, so you have to rename the old file if want to keep the statistics
+The lossacc.csv file will be overwirted, so if you want to keep the statistics, please rename the old file.

-After training, it will generate models named as *Epoch+N.pkl* for N in 0~(epoch num-1)in the models directory.

 ## Testing
 To test the model, run following commands: